Keyran-H/ROS-2DOF-adaptive-control/README.md

-# Adaptive Control of a 2DOF Planar Robot
+# Adaptive Control of 2DOF Planar Robots

 The repository comprises two ROS packages and a folder containing matlab scripts used for processing and visualising data.
 The ROS packages are:
 - *adaptive_controller*: Used to simulate a torque controlled 2DOF Planar robot in Gazebo with a gradient descent adaptive controller.